Digital Image Correlation Engine

 <Parameter name="output_prefix" type="string" value="<file_name_prefix>" />

 The user can also define an output specification to list the fields in a specific order and choose which fields to output.
-To define the output fields and the order, an output_spec can be added to the correlation parameters.
-The following is a syntax example that outputs only three fields in the order COORDINATE_X, COORDINATE_Y, DISPLACEMENT_X:
+To define the output fields and the order, an output_spec

 The order of the columns in the output file is determined by the ordering in the list of field names.
-If the boolean value is set to false, the field will not be output.
+If the boolean value is set to false

 The delimiter used in the output file can be set in the parameters file with the following option: